Whenever you have to choose, listen to your heart.

 Whether you embrace the first or the latter (or possibly a combination of both) for your life, family, community, or organization, it can be a life-changing experience.

-World Happiness Agora is a worldwide online-offline forum of activists and experts on happiness and wellbeing.
+World Happiness Fest is a worldwide online offline forum of activists and experts on happiness and wellbeing.
 Each year, thousands of people gather to discuss ways of realizing a world with more love, empathy, compassion, and awareness, leading to self-realization.